 6. German National Museum

 The German National Museum was founded in 1852 by Hans Freiherr von und zu Aufseß.
 Setting lofty goals, he sought to assemble a “well-ordered general repertory of the entire source material for German history, literature and art.”
-It's basically a treasury of German culture.
+It’s basically a treasury of German culture and artifacts.

 The museum is huge and consists of several buildings.
 You could be defeated by its sheer size.
 The core structure is a fetching 14th century cloister.